Confidence Intervals Using Turing's Estimator: Simulations and Applications: Introduction

-The goals of this paper are threefold.
-The first is to understand the finite sample performance of the various CIs and to find a way to choose the appropriate CI for a given dataset.
-The second is to develop a novel methodology for using these CIs for the problem of authorship attribution.
-The third is to theoretically verify when asymptotic normality and asymptotic Poissonity hold for Turing's estimator when sampling from discrete uniform and geometric distributions.
+This paper has four main goals.
+First, we conduct a simulation study to evaluate and compare the finite-sample performance of the different CIs.
+Second, we introduce a method for choosing the appropriate CI for a given dataset.
+Third, we develop a novel methodology for applying these CIs to the problem of authorship attribution.
+We then apply this methodology to a dataset consisting of tweets from users on X (formerly Twitter).
+The goal is to check if two X accounts are from the same author, which is important for the problem of identifying fake accounts.
+Fourth, we derive theoretical results about the asymptotic distribution of Turing's estimator when sampling from discrete uniform and geometric distributions.
 This is important since currently available sufficient conditions are fairly complicated and verifying them in concrete situations is not trivial.

 The rest of this paper is organized as follows.
-In Section \ref{sec: CIs}, we formally present Turing's estimator, review the various asymptotic results available in the literature, and convert them to CIs.
+In Section \ref{sec:lit rev}, we give a brief overview of the literature on Turing's estimator.
+In Section \ref{sec: CIs}, we formally present Turing's estimator, review the various asymptotic results available in the literature, and convert them into CIs.
 We also introduce the so-called Heuristic CI, which alternates between the others depending on the properties of a given random sample.
-In Section \ref{sec: sims}, we give our simulation results with a focus on three classes of distributions: discrete uniform, geometric, and discrete Pareto.
+In Section \ref{sec: sims}, we give our main simulation results with a focus on three classes of distributions: discrete uniform, geometric, and discrete Pareto.
 To give the simulations more context, we also present our theoretical results here.
-In Section \ref{sec: application}, we develop a novel methodology for authorship attribution and apply it to a dataset comprised of tweets from users on X (Twitter).
-The goal is to check if two X accounts are from the same author, which is important for the problem of identifying fake accounts.
-A summary along with a discussion is given in Section \ref{sec: disc}.
-Appendix \ref{sec: cond} summarizes the known sufficient conditions for asymptotic normality and asymptotic Poissonity of Turing's estimator and Appendix \ref{sec: proofs} presents the proofs of our theoretical results.
+In Section \ref{sec: concentration ineq CIs}, we extend our simulation study to compare the performance of the asymptotic CIs with concentration inequality-based ones.
+In Section \ref{sec: application}, we develop a novel methodology for authorship attribution and apply it to a dataset consisting of tweets from users on X. A summary along with a discussion is given in Section \ref{sec: disc}.
+Appendix \ref{sec: cond} summarizes the known sufficient conditions for the asymptotic distribution of Turing's estimator and Appendix \ref{sec: proofs} presents the proofs of our theoretical results.